 You might be thinking right now, why in the world would I want a gift related to time running out.
 Sure.
 I agree.
 However, looking at it from another angle (I tend to think outside the box), I’d like to think of a way to give myself time.

 One day I stumbled upon a repeat of the original Wizard of Oz on one of the movie channels.
-I loved that movie when I was young, so I watched it.
+I loved that movie when I was young.

 Do you remember the scene where the Wicked Witch of the West used her hourglass to give Dorothy an hour to give her the ruby slippers?

-As I usually do, I started off doing some research.
-Google is great for researching things.
+I started off doing some research.
+Google is great for finding things.
 I remember those days when I used to go to the library and read through dozens of microfiche.
 Things are so different in today’s world with the Internet.

 Just imagine how the world will be 100 years from now when everyone is connected to each other via implanted microchips.
 That’s not so far-fetched, our cars will be functioning that way in our lifetime.